 1981: Rioting and looting breaks out in Toxteth, Liverpool.

 1982: Sun records musical director Bill Justis died of cancer aged 55.
-He was responsible for the instrumental Raunchy, which was the song George Harrison played for John Lennon on the top deck of a Liverpool bus in 1957 (suggested by Paul McCartney) as an audition to join what became The Beatles.
+He had a hit with for instrumental Raunchy, which was the song George Harrison played for John Lennon on the top deck of a Liverpool bus in 1957 (suggested by friend Paul McCartney) as an audition to join their new band.

 1983: France invades Algeria.